Sugarloaf (ski resort): Sugarloaf/USA: 1960–1971

 During the summer of 1961 the #4 and #5 T-bars were installed on the east side of the mountain.
 They opened up the area that is now called Whiffletree and King Pine Bowl.
 As of late 1961 electricity only went as far south as Sugarloaf (from the south through Rangeley via Rangeley Power Company Lines west to Eustis, and then south into Carrabassett Valley).
 The efforts of Leo Tague, a motel owner, brought power to the valley in the beginning of that winter.

 During the summer of 1964 it was decided to install a lift made by Polig-Heckel-Bleichert.
 In the summer of 1965, Sugarloaf installed "The Mighty Gondola", a four-passenger PHB, 8430 ft aerial lift, rising convert 2350 vertical feet to the top of Sugarloaf Mountain.

 In the summer of 1969 the first chairlift was installed to the west of Tote Road.
-The chairlift, Bucksaw (which was taken down in 2015), carried 945 passengers per hour up 1,200 vertical feet and over a mile.
+The chairlift, Bucksaw (which was taken down in 2015 and replaced with a high-speed quad chair in 2024), carried 945 passengers per hour up 1,200 vertical feet and over a mile.
 It opened up new intermediate terrain referred to now as West Mountain.

 The second chairlift was installed in 1970 when Sugarloaf Mountain Corporation (SMC) bought the Sugarloaf Inn.
 This lift, Sawduster, was installed to carry passengers from the Inn to the Base Lodge.

 The Tall Timber Classic is an alpine race course held on Sugarloaf's Narrow Gauge Trail.
 It has hosted the World Cup (1971) and three U.S. Nationals (1996) (2006) (2008) events, along with many other Downhills and Super-G's.
 Statistics for the Tall timber classic include a men's downhill vertical drop of 2430 ft and length of 8220 ft; a women's downhill vertical drop of 1957 ft and length of 6850 ft; a men's giant slalom vertical drop of 1347 ft and length of 4830 ft; and a women's giant slalom vertical drop of 1347 ft and length of 4830 ft.